This easy homemade Italian salad dressing recipe comes together in minutes and tastes amazing on salads, chicken, and more!

 - Italian Seasoning.
 Instead of the oregano, try using some of our homemade Italian seasoning, made with dried herbs and BIG flavor.

 WHAT DO I USE ITALIAN DRESSING ON?
 Everything!
 Jk, but like… lots.
-Add it to a simple green “house” salad (with carrots, cucumbers, and tomatoes), quinoa salad, my Italian Chopped Salad, Pasta Salad.
+Add it to a simple green “house” salad (with carrots, cucumbers, and tomatoes), quinoa salad, my Italian Chopped Salad, and Pasta Salad.
 Marinate vegetables, mushrooms, chicken, and so much more!
 Speaking of which…

 USE IT AS A MARINADE!
 Our easy homemade Italian dressing is fabulous on salads of all kinds, but it also makes a great marinade for chicken!
 Pour a little in a bag with boneless, skinless chicken breast or chicken thighs and marinade at least 30 minutes, up to 8 hours.